Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 What If You’re Immunocompromised?

-The Pfizer and Moderna COVID-19 vaccines are not live vaccines, and they can be given to immunocompromised patients.
+The COVID-19 vaccines currently authorized for use in the United States are not live vaccines, and they can be given to immunocompromised patients.

 However, talk to your doctor about what this means for your COVID-19 mitigation efforts moving forward.
 There’s a possibility of a diminished immune response to the vaccine in immunocompromised patients, and experts still don’t know how those with weakened immune systems will respond to the vaccine.

 If you’re immunocompromised, you should inform your vaccination provider.
-In fact, before you get the Pfizer-BioNTech or Moderna COVID-19 vaccine, the FDA says you should tell your vaccination provider about all of your medical conditions, including if you:
+In fact, before you get the COVID-19 vaccine, the FDA says you should tell your vaccination provider about all of your medical conditions, including if you:

 “Immunocompromised individuals may have to consider themselves at higher risk for severe COVID-19, and this vaccine is one way to mitigate that risk,” says Dr. Adalja.
 “Because of that, I think that the risk-benefit ratio favors the use of this vaccine even more so in immunocompromised individuals than in the general population.”